NEET/JEE Coaching Scholarship

 Maxima and Minima :

-a) When f’(x) changes sign from positive to negative when x increases passing through c, that is f’(x)>0 to left of c and f’(x)<0 to right of c, then c is called point of maxima.
+a) When f’(x) changes sign from positive to negative when x increases passing through c, that is f’(x)>0 to left of c and f’(x)<0 to the right of c, then c is called a point of maxima.

 c) When f’(x) does not change when x increases, then c is neither a point of local maxima nor a point of local minima.
 It is called the point of inflection.